9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 ```
 The bot paints a different square
 ```
-6) Call out lines of code and bot actions
+6) Call out lines of code and bot actions.
-7) On the worksheet, write in what each symbols means.
+7) Write definition of each element on the worksheet.

 {% endtable %}